asmyczek/simple-avro/README.md

 # simple-avro
-Clojure wrapper around Avro schema and serialization.
+Clojure wrapper for Avro schema and serialization.

 ## Quick Start